Last Updated on April 29, 2026 by George Pavlopoulos

 In mid-June, just a step before the second pandemic summer, Folegandros emerges as a promise of freedom for the confined.
 Folegandros is tall, sharp, and has fleshy slopes.
 However, this anthropomorphic island is not attracted by youth.
 On the contrary, it provokes it.
 The bulimic plastic sunbeds haven’t devoured the landscape yet: it’s the sun and the green stones that still dominate here.

 This narrow strip of land is full of capes, coves, and deserted beaches.
-The Phoenicians called it “rocky land”; the Greeks referred to it as “iron.”
-One visits Folegandros because he has heard about its Chora but ends up being silent in front of what he discovers beyond it, away from the short road network: on the trails.
+The Phoenicians called it “rocky land”; the Greeks called it “iron.”
+One visits Folegandros because one has heard about its Chora, but ends up silent before what he discovers beyond it, away from the short road network: on the trails.

 Towards Livadaki beach in Folegandros